Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 ## Available interactions and methods

-## Connect to Plug & Use the Agent
+## Connect to Plug & Use the PlugAgent
-Start interacting with the user's wallet by requesting a connect, and if needed, passing the necessary information to request the use of the PlugAgent.
+Start interacting with the user's wallet by requesting a connect, and if needed, passing the necessary information to request the use of the **PlugAgent.**

 ### requestConnect(RequestConnectParams?)